yashikaadesai/yashikaadesai.github.io/about.md

 On this website, you will also find my résumé, detailing my academic achievements and technical skills.
 I am enthusiastic about contributing to innovative projects and eager to learn and grow in the software engineering field

-Thank you for visiting!
-I hope you enjoyed exploring my portfolio.
-Feel free to reach out
+Thank you for checking out my portfolio!
+I hope you enjoyed exploring it.
+Please feel free to reach out if you have any queries or opportunities.

 ## Education